1925 Maine Black Bears football team

-The 1925 Maine Black Bears football team was an American football team that represented the University of Maine as a member of the New England Conference during the 1925 college football season.
-In its fifth season under head coach Fred Brice, the team compiled a 5–2–1 record, going 1–0–1 against conference opponents.
+The 1925 Maine Black Bears football team was an American football team that represented the University of Maine as a member of the New England Conference and Maine Intercollegiate Athletic Association during the 1925 college football season.
+In its fifth season under head coach Fred Brice, the team compiled a 5–2–1 record, going 1–0–1 against New England and 3–0 against MIAA conference opponents.